2022 American League Wild Card Series

-The 2022 American League Wild Card Series were two best-of-three playoff series in Major League Baseball (MLB) that determined the participating teams of the 2022 American League Division Series (ALDS).
+The 2022 American League Wild Card Series were two best-of-three playoff series in Major League Baseball’s (MLB) 2022 postseason that determined the participating teams of the 2022 American League Division Series (ALDS).
 Both Wild Card Series began on October 7, with Game 2s scheduled for October 8.
-ESPN broadcast both Wild Card Series in the United States, and games were also broadcast by ESPN Radio.
-For the first time, Canadian rightsholder Sportsnet – a sibling property to the Toronto Blue Jays under Rogers Communications – was allowed to produce its own broadcast of a Blue Jays postseason series; in previous years, it was required to simulcast a U.S. or MLB International broadcast.
+ESPN broadcast both Wild Card Series in the United States together with ESPN Radio.
+For the first time, Canadian rightsholder Sportsnet – a sibling property to the Toronto Blue Jays under Rogers Communications – was allowed to produce its own broadcast of a Blue Jays postseason series; previously, it was required to simulcast a U.S. or MLB International broadcast.
+These matchups were:

-The Cleveland Guardians defeated the Tampa Bay Rays to advance to the ALDS against the New York Yankees, and the Seattle Mariners defeated the Toronto Blue Jays to advance to the ALDS against the Houston Astros.